guniv/CoolerControl-Docker/tutorial.md

 ### Privileged mode

 Finally, while following this tutorial and performing initial setup on the container, run it in privileged mode.
-This gives the container unrestricted access to the Unraid system, which will allow Coolercontrol to discover any available devices on the system.
+This gives the container unrestricted access to the Unraid system, which will allow CoolerControl to discover any available devices on the system.

 <p align="center">
   <img